 The group monitors ongoing privacy issues that affect the Web, investigates potential areas for new privacy work, and provides guidelines and advice for addressing privacy in standards development.

 Want to learn more?
-Please join the group and the mailing list.
-(Non-Members may join the group as public Invited Experts.)
+Please join the group.
+(Non-Members may join the group as Invited Experts.)

 Please contact the W3C staff with questions or suggestions for these groups or W3C privacy work.